david1731/HoopStats-Search-Engine/README.md

 # HoopStats Search Engine
-* HoopStats Search Engine is a web application designed to search and display basketball player statistics.
+* HoopStats Search Engine is a web application designed to search and display basketball player statistics from the movie Space Jam.
 * It includes both frontend and backend components, allowing users to easily query player data, display statistics, and view player performance across multiple games.

 # Introduction
 * The HoopStats Search Engine is a basketball statistics platform that allows users to search for players by name and retrieve detailed game stats.
 * The application is built with a robust frontend that interacts with a backend API to provide real-time data to the users.

-The project has been designed with scalability and usability in mind, utilizing modern web development technologies for both the frontend and backend.
+* The project has been designed with scalability and usability in mind, utilizing modern web development technologies for both the frontend and backend.

 # Technologies Used
 ## Frontend: